zeek/zeek-docs/doc/troubleshooting.rst

 Telemetry Framework and Prometheus
 ----------------------------------

-Starting with Zeek 5.1, the script-level as well a C++ API of the :ref:`framework-telemetry` is being leveraged more extensively to expose metrics about Zeek's operational behavior.
+Starting with Zeek 5.1, the script-level as well as C++ API of the :ref:`framework-telemetry` is being leveraged more extensively to expose metrics about Zeek's operational behavior.
 Generally we recommend consuming these metrics through the Prometheus endpoint exposed on ``http://manager-ip:9911/metrics`` by default.